microsoft/TypeChat/site/src/docs/introduction.md

 In our case, we asked whether we could simply guide a model with TypeScript types.

 > **User:**
 > Provide 3 suggestions for specific places to go to in Seattle on a rainy day.
 Respond strictly with JSON.
-The JSON should be compatible with the TypeScript type `Response` from the folllowing:
+The JSON should be compatible with the TypeScript type `Response` from the following:
 >
 > ```ts
 > interface Response {